Information in englishPhoto: Bengt Backlund/Upplandsmuseet

 In the entrance hall, you will find the museum shop, which stocks a wide range of Uppland speciality products.
 Here you will find genuine craft items and quality souvenirs inspired by objects from our collections.
 Feeling thirsty?
 Then why not visit our museum café!
 In summer, you can also relax in our beautiful courtyard.

 Disabled parking is provided in the museum courtyard.
-Automatic entrance doors.
-Lift.
-Disabled toilet.
-Baby changing facilities.
-Audio induction loop in the auditorium.
-Portable aids and wheelchairs available for use.
+We have automatic entrance doors, a lift and a isabled toilet, as well as baby changing facilities.
+An audio induction loop is available in the auditorium.
+Portable aids and wheelchairs are available for use.

 There are several chargeable parking spaces quite close to the museum.
 There are also designated spaces for coaches at St. Eriks torg.

 Disagården open-air museum in Gamla Uppsala

 Take a trip back in time to see what life was like in rural Uppland during the late 19th century.
 The open-air museum is situated in an idyllic location on the edge of Gamla Uppsala, just behind the Uppsala mounds and Gamla Uppsala church.
 Opening hours June-August, 10 am to 5 pm.
 Open for schools May and September.
-Midsummer celebration, see the calender on the website.
+For the Midsummer celebration, see the calender on our website.

 Professor’s house at Walmstedtska gården